 Learn more about Steuben County by contacting Isaac Lee, executive director of the Steuben County Economic Development Corp.Email Steuben County

-Steuben County is nestled in the northeastern corner of Indiana, bordering Michigan and Ohio.
-The county has long been known for its 101 natural lakes, making it a popular location for work and play.
-Dubbed Northern Indiana Lakes Country, Steuben County is fortunate to have a diverse local economy that enjoys a significant economic impact from education, healthcare, tourism, transportation, logistics, and manufacturing.
-Major employers include Walmart, Miller Poultry, Tenneco, Inc., and Meijer.
+Steuben County is located in the northeastern corner of Indiana, bordering Michigan and Ohio, allowing for a larger labor force population than expected.
+The county has long been known for its quality of life and place due to the 101 natural lakes; making it a popular location for living, working and playing.
+Steuben County has a diverse local economy that enjoys significant economic impact from advanced manufacturing, transportation, logistics, healthcare, and food and beverage.

 Look at the data and see for yourself.